mikebidba/MSSQL-Portfolio/README.md

 Script External_Data_Imports_Mstore.sql creates a demonstration of external data insert techniques.
 There are many ETL tools available that accomplish such as SSIS, but I wanted to show some techniques based on T-SQL.

+Script Indexes_Locks_Mstore.sql creates a demonstration of Indexes and their affects on query execution plans.

 Thank you and enjoy.